NDari/gocrunch/mat/README.md

 Col returns a column of a 2D slice of `float64`.
 Col uses a zero index, hence the first column of a 2D slice, m, is `Col(0, m)`.

+This function also allows for negative indexing.
+For example, `Col(-1, m)` is the last column of the 2D slice m, and `Col(-2, m)` is the second to last column of m, and so on.

 #### func  Concat

 ```go